Managing the Lifecycle of a Secure Container

 Deleting a Secure Container

-To forcibly delete a running container, use the -f option:
+To forcibly delete a running container, run the -f command.

 Running a New Command in the Container

 The pause container functions only as a placeholder container.
-Therefore, after a pod is started, run the new command in the service container.
+Therefore, if you start a pod, run a new command in the service container.
 The pause container does not execute the corresponding command.
-If you need to start only one container, you can run the following command:
+If only one container is started, run the following command directly:

 - If the -d option is used, the command is executed in the background and no error information is displayed.
 The exit code cannot be used to determine whether the command is executed correctly.